Kaiede/docker-minecraft-bedrock-backup/doc/TOOL_CONFIG.md

 # Backup Tool Config File

 ```
-{
-    "servers": {
-        "<container>": "<path>"
-    },
-    "trim": {
-        "trimDays":   2,
-        "keepDays":   14,
+containers:
+  bedrock:
+    - name: <container name>
+      worlds:
+        - <world path>
+  java:
+    - name: <container name>
+      worlds:
+        - <world path>
+schedule:
+  interval: <interval>
+trim:
+  trimDays: 2
+  keepDays: 14
-        "minKeep":    2
+  minKeep: 2
-    },
-    "ownership": {
-        "chown": "1000:1001",
-        "permissions": "644"
-    }
-}
+loggingLevel: [debug or trace]
+ownership:
+  chown: 1000:1001
+  permissions: 644
 ```

-### Servers
+### Containers

 This section lists all the servers to be backed up, and informs the tool how to talk to docker, and where to find the worlds.
+It is split into `bedrock` and `java`.
+Put Bedrock servers under `bedrock` and Java servers under `java` and it will properly back each type up in the correct way.

-* `<container>`: This is the name of the docker container to be backed up.
+* `<container name>`: This is the name of the docker container to be backed up.
 Something like `minecraft_server` as an example.
 It needs to match the name visible in `docker ps`, or the `container_name` setting in docker-compose.yml.

-* `<path>`: This is the internal path to the worlds folder of the server.
-For example, if you mapped `/opt/bedrock/server` to `/server` in your `docker-compose.yml`, then this path should be `/server/worlds`
+* `<world path>`: This is the internal path to the world folder you want to backup.
+For example, if you mapped `/opt/bedrock/server` to `/server` in your `docker-compose.yml`, then this path should be `/server/worlds/<MyWorldName>`

+### Schedule

+* `interval`: This is the timing on backups, specified in hours, minutes, or seconds.
+So you can use values like: `600s`, `60m` or `3h` to set how often the backup is kicked off.

 ### Trim